praezi/rust/README.md

 - Recommended OS: Ubuntu 16.04.3 LTS

 ### System Setup
-- :warning: Compiling crates in the wild can be dangerous, hence it is advised to run in a sandboxed environment
+- :warning: Building crates can be dangerous as this includes running the tests.
+Hence, it is advised to run this in a sandboxed environment.
-- 💻 We recommend running it on a distributed system, compiling 80k+ crates is expensive computation-wise
+- 💻 We recommend running it on a very powerful system.
+Compiling 80k+ crates is no easy feat.

 ### 1. Create a `conf.ini` file at the root of the project with the following content